K15t/gulp-viewport/README.md

 ## Known Limitations

-* Scroll Viewport does have a bug with multiple parallel uploads (https://k15t.jira.com/browse/VPRT-719).
-Please make sure to upgrade to Scroll Viewport 2.3.1.
+* Please make sure to upgrade to Scroll Viewport 2.3.1, the Gulp plugin will not work with any version before that.
 * When using the ``gulp-watch`` file that are deleted or move locally, will not automatically be deleted or moved in Confluence.
-In order to reset a theme use ``viewport.resetTheme`` to remove all files and then upload all files from scratch.
+In order to reset a theme use ``viewportTheme.removeAllResources()`` to remove all files and then upload all files from scratch.

 ## Resources & Further Reading